basnijholt/nijho.lt/content/post/local-ai-journey/index.md

 However, I couldn't justify buying a powerful GPU just for an imagined AI project that I might never really start.
 Then it hit me: I could also use it for gaming (duh).
-Because I really enjoyed "The Last of Us" series, I thought, "okay why not play this Last of Us game on the PC".
+Because I really enjoyed *The Last of Us* series, I thought, “*Okay, why not play **The Last of Us** on PC?*”
 This was the push I needed.
 So, a couple of weeks ago, I convinced myself to buy someone's old gaming machine.
-After many deep research calls with ChatGPT about the best bang-for-the-buck consumer-grade GPU, I landed on an NVIDIA 3090.
+After many deep research sessions with ChatGPT about the best bang-for-the-buck consumer-grade GPU, I landed on an NVIDIA 3090.
 I found an (old) beast of a machine, and my initial idea was set.

 {{< detail-tag "Click here to see the full system specs ($1350 for all this!)" >}}